-New American Express* customers get a huge 5% cashback, but only for the first three months and only on spending up to £2,000.
-After that, cashback's an ongoing 1.25%, so it can beat Santander, depending on how much you spend.
+New American Express Platinum Everyday* customers get a huge 5% cashback, but only for the first three months and only on spending up to £2,000.
+After that, cashback's tiered up to 1.25%, so it can beat Santander, depending on what other spending you do on the card.

 Existing AA Breakdown or Loyalty Club members can apply for the AA Rewards credit card, which gives 1% cashback on all petrol purchases.
 You'll earn 0.5% back on other purchases.
 Non-members can apply for the card, but will earn cashback at half the rate.